arifszn/blog.js/README.md

 <h1 align="center">Article-api</h1>
-<p align="center">Api client for dev.to and medium to fetch recent articles.</p>
+<p align="center">Api client for dev.to and medium to fetch recent articles</p>

 <br/>
 <br/>

-<p>Get recent articles from dev.to and medium by just providing your username and showcase them on your portfolio and blog site.</p>
+<p>Get recent articles from dev.to and medium by just providing your username and showcase them on your portfolio or blog site.</p>

 # Installation